FLY (psychedelics)

 FLY is a family of phenethylamine and benzofuran psychedelics possessing a benzodifuran or similar ring system.
 The FLY drugs were so-named because of the resemblance of their chemical structures to flying insects like dragonflies and butterflies.
 They are analogues of 2,5-dimethoxyphenethylamines in which the 2- and 5-position methoxy groups have been cyclized into furan and/or tetrahydrofuran rings.
 They may be 2C, DOx, 25-NB, or other FLY versions of psychedelic phenethylamines.

-Examples of different types of FLY drugs, in the case of the base psychedelic 2C-B, include 2C-B-FLY, 2C-B-DRAGONFLY, and 2C-B-BUTTERFLY, among others.
+Examples of different types of FLY drugs, in the case of the base psychedelic 2C-B, include 2C-B-FLY, 2C-B-DragonFLY, and 2C-B-ButterFLY, among others.
 BromoDragonFLY (DOB-DragonFLY) is known for its very high potency and its toxicity in overdose.
 2C-B-FLY was Ann Shulgin's favorite psychedelic.

 Several of the FLY drugs have been shown to act as potent serotonin 5-HT_{2} receptor agonists.

 Use and effects

 According to Alexander Shulgin, active doses or dose ranges of FLY drugs are 2.5 to 10 mg orally for 2C-B-FLY, 1 mg orally for DOB-FLY, and 100 μg intramuscularly for Bromo-DragonFLY.
 Other sources provide dose ranges of 0.2 to 0.8 mg orally for Bromo-DragonFLY, 1 mg orally for DOB-FLY, and 10 to 20 mg for 2C-B-FLY.
+For comparison, 2C-B has a dose range of 12 to 24 mg orally while DOB has a dose range of 1 to 3 mg orally.